New Mexico Layoffs — August 2019

 Largest Layoffs

-The biggest impact was at The Geo Group at its New Mexico facility, reporting 115 affected workers.
+The single largest action involved The Geo Group at its New Mexico facility, reporting 115 affected workers.

 Trend & Outlook

-This data points to a mixed picture for New Mexico's labor market, with activity diverging between monthly and annual comparisons.
+The data underscores a mixed picture for New Mexico's labor market, with activity diverging between monthly and annual comparisons.
 The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by New Mexico.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all New Mexico WARN notices, browse layoffs by state, or download the full dataset.